metxchris/TT2-Sim/readme.md

 ```

 # Special Thanks
 Special thanks to Marxz13 for collaborating with me on various gameplay aspects and helping me test for accuracy issues.
-Also thanks to [Colblitz](https://github.com/colblitz) for getting me access to several of the gameplay formulas I was missing.
+Also thanks to [Colblitz](https://github.com/colblitz) for helping me find several gameplay formulas I was missing.
 Additionally, Byungshin was very helpful in helping me nail down a errors bugs in the gold calculations.